chinapedia/wikipedia.abstract.en/Page/Benedictines.md

 Benedictine vow and life

-BenedictineVespers.jpgs singing Vespers on Holy Saturday in Morristown, New Jersey, U.S.]] The sense of community was a defining characteristic of the order since the beginning.[32]
+s singing Vespers on Holy Saturday in Morristown, New Jersey, U.S.]] The sense of community was a defining characteristic of the order since the beginning.[32]
 Section 17 in chapter 58 of the Rule of Saint Benedict states the solemn promise candidates for reception into a Benedictine community are required to make: a promise of stability (i.e. to remain in the same community), _conversatio morum_ (an idiomatic Latin phrase suggesting "conversion of manners"; see below) and obedience to the community's superior.[33]
 This solemn commitment tends to be referred to as the "Benedictine vow" and is the Benedictine antecedent and equivalent of the evangelical counsels professed by candidates for reception into a religious order.

 Much scholarship over the last fifty years has been dedicated to the translation and interpretation of "_conversatio morum_".
 The older translation "conversion of life" has generally been replaced with phrases such as "[conversion to] a monastic manner of life", drawing from the Vulgate's use of _conversatio_ as a translation of "citizenship" or "homeland" in Philippians 3:20.
 Some scholars have claimed that the vow formula of the Rule is best translated as "to live in this place as a monk, in obedience to its rule and abbot."